grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

-Note that, as described in [gRFC A17](A17-client-side-health-checking.md#pick_first), pick_first does not support client-side health checking, but the other policies described above do.
-To support this, it will be necessary for pick_first to optionally support client-side health checking so that it can be enabled when pick_first is used as a child policy underneath a policy like round_robin.
+Note that, as described in [gRFC A17](A17-client-side-health-checking.md#pick_first), pick_first does not support client-side health checking, but the petiole policies do.
+To support this, it will be necessary for pick_first to optionally support client-side health checking so that it can be enabled when pick_first is used as a child policy underneath a petiole policy.

 When client-side health checking is enabled in pick_first, it will be necessary for pick_first to see both the "raw" connectivity state of each subchannel and the state reflected by health checking.
-The connectivity state behavior will continue to use the "raw" connectivity state, just as it does today.
-Only once pick_first chooses a subchannel will it start health checking, and the connectivity state reported by the health checking code is the state that PF will report to its parent.
+The connection management behavior will continue to use the "raw" connectivity state, just as it does today.
+Only once pick_first chooses a subchannel will it start health checking, and the connectivity state reported by the health checking code is the state that pick_first will report to its parent.

 Note that, as described in gRFC A17, we still do not want users enabling client-side health checking when they directly use pick_first as the LB